winsvold/sanity/packages/@sanity/visual-diff/spec.md

 ...and returns an object with two keys:

-- `changes` - An array of changes summaries (see above).
+- `changes` - An array of change summaries (see above).
 These need not contain the `path` and `type` fields, as they will be automatically added by the internal diff logic.
 - `fields` - An array of strings which name the fields this custom summarizer has handled.
 An empty array means "I've handle all fields" on this object.
 A `null` or `undefined` value means it has handled no fields.
 The internal diff logic will take responsibility for handling any _other_ fields _not_ handled by this summarizer.

 **Note**: In the example above, the image summarizer returns `{fields: ['asset'], changes}`.
 This means the custom summarizer has handled the `asset` field, but any other fields on the same image object (e.g. `caption`) has not been handled.